Barsha-00/LLM_Power_Consumption/README.md

 ## Overview

-Using a preprocessed dataset taken from the "Individual household electric power consumption" dataset, this project carries out energy disaggregation (also known as non-intrusive load monitoring, or NILM).
-Utilising the llama-3.3-70b-versatile model through the Groq API platform, the project leverages the power of large language models (LLMs) to address a variety of insightful dataset queries.
+This work centers on energy disaggregation (also known as non-intrusive load monitoring, or NILM)using a publicly available household energy dataset.
+Utilising the llama-3.3-70b-versatile model through the Groq API platform, the project leverages the power of large language models (LLMs) to address a variety of insightful language queries.

 ## Groq API and LLM Used